Best Trekking packages in Nepal – Which one to choose

 Further north of the circuit at Kagbeni is Upper Mustang, a restricted area for limited agency treks and people willing to pay high fees (USD 500 for the first ten days).
 The region is in a rain shadow that is stark, arid, and strikingly beautiful.

-Solu-Khumbu (Everest) Region – Suitable for Adventure enthusiast
+Solu-Khumbu (Everest) Region – Suitable for the Adventure enthusiast

 Everest Base Camp for beginner